Glis

-Glis was an electronic music project founded in 2001 by Shaun Frandsen of Seattle, WA.
-The band experienced several lineup changes and guest appearances, with frontman Shaun Frandsen acting as primary producer, vocalist, songwriter, and instrumentalist.
+Glis is an electronic music project founded in 2001 by Shaun Frandsen of Seattle, Washington, United States.
+The band has experienced several lineup changes and guest appearances, with frontman Shaun Frandsen acting as primary producer, vocalist, songwriter, and instrumentalist.
 Notable guest, Jean-Luc De Meyer of Front 242, contributed vocals for two studio tracks on the album "Nemesis" in 2005.
 Glis began to use guitar as a production counterpoint on the album "Phoenix" in 2013.